Understanding Compensation

 The handbook also provides answers to common questions, contact information for the Veteran’s preferred facility, instructions on how to schedule appointments, information regarding the Affordable Care Act, the Veteran’s copay responsibilities, if any, and much more.

-An online version of the Handbook is expected in 2017, which will provide enrolled Veterans the opportunity to view, print or save a copy of the handbook.
+An online version of the Handbook is available, which provides enrolled Veterans the opportunity to view, print or save a copy of the handbook.
 If you have a previous version, you will need to contact your local representative to ensure the information in your current booklet is current and correct.
-If you would like to review information about Federal Benefits for Veterans and Dependents or the latest benefits booklet, click here.
+Review information about Federal Benefits for Veterans and Dependents or the latest benefits booklet.

 For information about the Handbook or to request a replacement, contact us at 1-877-222-8387.